This recipe has been a favorite of ours for many, many years.

 - ½ cup vegetable oil

-- 1 cup Brown Sauce (click for recipe)
+- 1½ cups Brown Sauce click for recipe

-- Place the flour on a large plate and season with ½ teaspoon of salt and pepper, each.
+- Place the flour on a large plate.
+Season the cutlets with salt and pepper.

 - Dredge (coat) the cutlets with flour and shake off excess.